Henry Fitzhugh (sheriff)

-Henry Fitzhugh (January 15, 1686 – December 12, 1758) was an American planter who served a term in the House of Burgesses and whose portrait was painted by John Heselius.
+Henry Fitzhugh (January 15, 1686 – December 12, 1758) was an American planter who served a term in the House of Burgesses.

 Early and family life

 The longest-surviving of five sons of William Fitzhugh of Bedford plantation in King George County, Virginia and his wife Mary, daughter of John Tucker of Westmoreland County, was named after his English grandfather and born into the First Families of Virginia.
 His birth family also included brothers William, Thomas, George and John Fitzhugh, as well as a sister, Rosamund.
 His brothers George Fitzhugh (who married the daughter of fellow planter George Mason II and had two sons before his death in 1722) and Major John Fitzhugh (who married the daughter of Daniel McCarthy, speaker of the House of Burgesses and who died in 1733) also served terms in the House of Burgesses.

 In 1718 this Henry Fitzhugh married Susannah Cooke, daughter of planter Mordecai Cooke of Gloucester County.
 Their son, also Henry Fitzhugh (1723–1783), would become colonel of the local militia and have several sons who fought Britain in the American Revolutionary War.